ankostis/TeslaCrack/README.rst

        teslacrack decrypt -v <crypted-file>

    It will print out two hex numbers.  **The first number is your encrypted-AES-key**.

-   - If you get an error message, make sure that you have Python and *pycryptodome* installed (see instructions above).

 4. Convert your hexadecimal AES-key to decimal, e.g. in python use ``int('ae1b015a', 16)``,
    and search `factordb.com <http://factordb.com/>`_ for this number.
 If you are lucky,